Resampling-based multi-resolution false discovery exceedance control: Introduction

 \subsection{Contributions of this paper}

-This paper presents a resampling-based FDX method that requires exactly the same input as the maxT method: a matrix of resampled test statistics.
+This paper presents a resampling-based method that requires exactly the same input as the maxT method: a matrix of resampled test statistics.
 The output of the new method is a single real number $q$.
 Rejecting all hypotheses with test statistics exceeding $q$, guarantees FDX control.
-In fact, the method provides more than FDX control: it guarantees that with probability $1-\alpha$, for all $t\geq q$ the FDP for threshold $t$ is at most $\gamma$.
-Thus, the method provides simultaneous, ``multi-resolution'' control over a range of thresholds $t$.
-This means that the method allows ``zooming in''.
+In addition, the method guarantees that with probability $1-\alpha$, for all $t\geq q$ the FDP for threshold $t$ is at most $\gamma$.
+Thus, the method provides a particular type of simultaneous control, which has not been considered before in the literature.
+This is what we call \emph{multi-resolution FDX control}.
+It means that the method allows ``zooming in'' after seeing the data, or ``drilling down'', as it is called in \citt{rosenblatt2018all} and \citt{andreella2023permutation}.
 For example, suppose that 42 test statistics exceed the threshold $q$, i.e., we can reject 42 hypotheses, while controlling the FDX rate.
 Then, after seeing the data, we can additionally decide to zoom in on e.g. the 20 hypotheses with the largest test statistics.
 If $\gamma=0.05$, then we know that among these 20 hypotheses, at most $5\%$, so one hypothesis, is true.
 In fact, we also know this about the top 39 hypotheses, since $5\%$ of $39$ is less than 2.
 Moreover, we know that among the top 19 hypotheses, none are true.
 All these statements will be simultaneously valid with probability at least $1-\alpha$.
 (See Remark \ref{remarksimul} for a related example.)
-Our term ``multi-resolution inference'' is on purpose similar to the term ``all-resolutions inference'' used in \citt{rosenblatt2018all}.